Bereaved relatives furious at photos of PM drinking at No 10 lockdown party

 However, the expected wave of public anger at the contents of Ms Gray’s report hit earlier than expected with the publication of the leaving party images on Tuesday, as those unable to say goodbye to loved ones or mourn with their families were handed a painful reminder that their own sacrifices appeared not to have been honoured by those who demanded them.

-Zoe Elizabeth, a 33-year-old charity worker and advocate from Somerset lost both of her sisters during the first lockdown, in April 2020, followed by her grandfather in November that year.
+Zoe Elizabeth, a 33-year-old charity worker from Somerset. lost both of her sisters during the first lockdown in April 2020, followed by her grandfather in November that year.

 “The pain of losing someone you’ve been close to your entire life is heartbreaking, but to lose three of them is unbearable,” she told The Independent.

 “We stuck to the rules, despite knowing it would be our last chance to say goodbye.
 We continued to stick to the rules when we were told we had to grieve alone, which was like a form of emotional torture, but we did it because we were told we had to.”

 She added: “Every new photo of the celebratory events that the government held during the worst time in my family’s life is like yet another punch to the heart.